isomerpages/cris-precise/news-and-events/editorial-features/_posts/2024-08-15-post-PRECISE IHCC Conference: Driving Progress in Precision Health through Global Collaborations.md

 to advance science and drive positive health outcomes for all, and the IHCC plans to provide a forum for global conversations at events on each continent.”</p>
-<p>He continued, “The Conference has an impressive line-up of speakers and
+<p>He continued, “The conference has an impressive line-up of speakers and
 moderators, which is a result of the joint outreach efforts of both PRECISE and IHCC.
 Drawing on our strong connection with the scientific community and industry, PRECISE and IHCC have worked to collectively engage a diverse group of local and international attendees.”</p>
 <p><strong>Providing a Platform for Sharing and Learning</strong>
 </p>
-<p>The three-day Conference promises to be rewarding and enriching for the
+<p>The three-day conference promises to be rewarding and enriching for the
 attendees.
 Dr Ricardo A. Verdugo, a member from the 2024 PRECISE-IHCC Conference Scientific Committee, shared, “The team worked closely to curate a line-up that encompasses a wide spectrum of topics.
 There are going to be sessions